 Joke de Ruiter-Zwanikken / Vice chair and Treasurer

-Joke is currently the Chair of OWN, Europe as well as OWN, Netherlands.
-She was a member of Age Platform Europe’s Council of Administration, and remains a member of its Healthy Aging, Age Friendly Environments, and Adequate Income taskforces.
+Joke was Chair of OWN, Europe from 2007 to spring 2021.
+Joke is now the Vice-Chair and Treasurer of OWN, Europe as well as Chair of OWN, Netherlands.
+She was a member of AGE Platform Europe’s Council of Administration for several years, and remains a member of its Healthy Aging, Age Friendly Environments, and Adequate Income taskforces.
 In 2000, she was honoured by Queen Beatrix with the “Orde of Orange Nassau” in recognition of contributions in two areas: to society (local, regional and national), and as carer over 30 years of a disabled woman not related to her.